yorumusb/Movies-App/README.md

 # Movies-App

-Detail page not working properly
+Detail page not working properly.
 Homepage does not have search bar.